sorooshhm/birdGame/README.md

   </p>
 </div>
+## about this game
-thsis is a simple and intresting game made with :
+this is a simple and intresting game made with :
 - JS
 - CSS
 - HTml